Employment: you and your job

 If you are starting work

 You need to do certain things before you start work.
-For example, if you are registered as unemployed you must contact your Intreo centre or social welfare local office and sign off when you start work.
+For example, if you are registered as unemployed you must contact your Intreo Centre or Social Welfare Branch Office and sign off when you start work.
 When you start work you need to know about your Personal Public Service Number, contracts of employment, social insurance, the Universal Social Charge and tax when starting work.
 There is employment legislation to protect young people at work.

 Pay and employment